 As far as installation goes, Envirosand flows very well out of the bag and is easier than regular sand to work into gaps between pavers.
 Make sure your installation is bone-dry before applying the sand, with no chance of rain for the day.
 Sweep it into cracks, work it down as far as it will go with a gas-powered compactor, then sweep the surface completely clean.
 The compactor introduces vibration to each paving brick, jiggling Envirosand down into the cracks completely.
 When the only remaining sand is in the gaps, gently water the surface to activate it.
 For flagstone installations with larger gaps between 10mm and 25mm, EnviroStone is a companion product made with bits of crushed stone in the mix for added strength over wider spaces.

 While it’s tempting to think that optimizing your home is all about big ticket items, that’s not entirely true.
 I’ve found that a lot of benefit comes from little solutions that solve small but annoying problems.
 Even the best brick paver installations won’t live up to their full potential when finished with ordinary sand, though most homeowners don’t realize this until it’s too late.
 Now that you know, you can aim for something better.

 I hope you found this article useful.
-Please consider helping me cover the out-of-pocket expenses of creating and publishing content like this.
-Click the “buy me a coffee” button below and you’ll find it fast, safe and simple to make a contribution.
-Thank you very much to all the BaileyLineRoad.com “good neighbours” who help out regularly.
+Please consider helping me cover the cost of creating and publishing content.
+Click the “buy me a coffee” button and you’ll find it fast, safe and simple to contribute.
+Thank you to the handful of BaileyLineRoad.com “good neighbours” who help out regularly.